 SHW Collector Angle:

-The angle in degrees between from a horizontal plane and the collector as it is installed.
+The angle in degrees between a horizontal plane and the collector as it is installed.
 Similarly to solar panels, if you live in the northern hemisphere, you would point your panels due south to capture the maximum amount of sunlight, and due north is in the southern hemisphere.
 For installations on a pitched roof, this is typically the angle of the roof as they are installed directly onto the roof.

 SHW Collector Efficiency: